psu13/mutable-hakyll/posts/one-site-to-stream-them-all.md

 There are probably a few more I missed.

-All of these services have various delivery systems that run on your phone, or your iPad, or you web browser, or in your Apple TV/Smart TV thingy/Whatever.
+These services have various delivery systems that run on your phone, or your iPad, or you web browser, or in your Apple TV/Smart TV thingy/Whatever.
 They are all pretty bad, and mostly don't come close to the dreams of the "giant Tivo in the sky" ideal.

-All of the various interfaces have generally poor and tedious facilities for navigating to the game you want to watch, especially if you are trying to watch the game after it has started but before it has finished.
-Most will only allow you to play the game live or later play a "replay" of the game several hours after the fact, as if serving a video stream to you "in real time" is somehow different than serving one that is delayed a bit.
+All of the various interfaces have weak and tedious facilities for navigating to the game you want to watch, especially if you are trying to watch the game after it has started but before it has finished.
+Most (particularly Paramount+ and Peacock, where most of the soccer is) attempt to simulate everything bad about broadcast TV since they will only allow you to play a game live or later play a "replay" of the game several hours after the fact.
+Apparently serving a video stream to you "in real time" is somehow different than serving one that is delayed a bit.
 I don't begin to understand the complications here, but I do know that YouTube and Twitch can both do this with video game streamers so ... to coin a phrase ... [why don't they just](./why-dont-they-just.html) do it?

-Apple TV+ has the distinction of shipping with a UI that shows you every score in every game whether you wanted to know them or not.
-Which is great for when you are a bit late to the start time.

-Paramount+ and Peacock win the award for "best simulation of everything terrible about broadcast TV" by not having a UI that allows you to start the game from the beginning if you miss the start time.

 ESPN+ is so incoherent that I can't remember if it has this problem as well (I think it does not), because most of the time I can't navigate to the game I wanted to watch under